singingwolfboy/netlify-home/_posts/2015-10-28-a-step-by-step-guide-jekyll-30-on-netlify.md

 ## **Preparing your project for GitHub**

-There's a few things you need to do before pushing your project to GitHub to make sure that your new site will play nicely with netlify.
+There's a few things you need to do before pushing your project to GitHub to make sure that your new site will play nicely with Netlify.

 In the terminal, run the following command: